-Newry, Mourne and Down District Council Agrees the District Rate for 2017/2018
+Newry, Mourne and Down District Rate for 2020/2021

 What does this mean for Ratepayers in Newry, Mourne & Down?